pprathameshmore/graph-microsoft-365/docs/development.md

 The [Microsoft Graph API][msgraph-api] provides access to resources in Microsoft 365 services.
 This project uses a number of JavaScript libraries provided by Microsoft.
 Please review the source code for details.
 None of them are relevant for getting started.
-Interactive documentation available in the [Microsoft Graph Explorer][msgraph-explorer]
+Interactive documentation is available in the [Microsoft Graph Explorer][msgraph-explorer]

 ## Prerequisites

-- An Azure account with a registered app that will provide credentials for the program to connect to Microsoft Graph APIs. //TODO: Figure out a way to handle having ∂Azure ingesting the active directory even though Microsoft 365 needs it as well.d
+- An Azure account with a registered app that will provide credentials for the program to connect to Microsoft Graph APIs.
-- An Active Directory to target for ingestion.
-This would ideally be a Microsoft 365 account, though it is possible to target an Azure AD for some resources.
+- A Microsoft 365 account to target for ingestion.
-  //TODO: Update the above as I do not think it is cocrrect anymore.
-I believe the only way you can access a microsoft-365 account is through Azure.

-## Provider account setup
+## Azure provider account setup

 The Microsoft Graph API code is tested against three Active Directories: